Jump to the newest site update!

 She looked up, past him towards Tho, the cold planet, viciously blue and swirling yet controlled and serene.
 “They will make their judgement fairer than dealings with you.”

 The man rolled his eyes over the eclipsing of his fan.
 “Always the bore.
-But I must be grateful to mother, I need only see you every 30 or so years.”
+But I must be grateful to mother, I need only see you when I wish it.”
 His comments fell on silence.
 “Well, it seems my time to pass is nigh, so I must be going forth.
 Any partings sister?”
 He bowed playfully.
 The pale lady stood, with hands joined and polite.
-“Every 30 years you pass and I endure the day.
-Upon leave I celebrate and enjoy another 3 decades peace.
-I pleaded with mother that she spare me your lunacy, may this coming rearrangement heed so.”
-“I too look forward to seeing you again soon my dearest sister.” ...
+“Every time you pass I endure the day.
+Upon your leave I celebrate and enjoy another moment of peace.
+I pleaded with mother that she spare me your lunacy, may this coming rearrangement heed so.” to which he replied, “I too look forward to seeing you again soon my dearest sister.” ...

-...Though these distant planets finally passed one another, it was 12 more years before the galaxy was rewoven, and in letter, deliverance:
+...It was not long before the galaxy was rewoven, and in letter, deliverance:

 “...With formal certainty and no deliberation, we here announce the birth of Marri and Judus, the two moons of Un Saphet .
 The rearrangement follows, in reason of which gods must be distanced, exiled and banished to our furthest place.
 From henceforth ‘Kiya’ to be a prison planet to uncaring, immature god’s and so the goddess unnamed there, whose love to the Saphet abundant, be granted both thy name and home “Marri”.
 May we allow you to embrace them, protect them and relieve their pains in all the joy it brings.
-To the jester of ‘Locas’, we grant you thy name and home ‘Judus’, Marri’s brother planet whose joy for life, surprise and necessary chaos act in tandem with Marri.
+To the jester of its moons, we grant you thy name and home ‘Judus’, The moon of the Saphet whose joy for life, surprise and necessary chaos act in tandem with Marri.
 Two who cannot be separated, who must overcome differences and return to birth as they came– twins.
 To the planets ‘Radia…”

 Now once every year Marri meets Judus in passing, their sibling antics creating 3 days of trickery and spirits.
 Beware the random happenings during the month of Matrivo.'